MicrosoftDocs/entra-powershell-docs/docs/conceptual/how-to-grant-revoke-api-permissions.md

 1. **ResourceId** - object ID of the service principal representing the resource app in the tenant.
 1. **Scope** - space-delimited list of permission claim values, for example `User.Read.All`.

 In this example, the object ID of the resource service principal is `2cab1707-656d-40cc-8522-3178a184e03d`.
-You'll grant the `Group.Read.All` scope to the service principal and grant consent on behalf of all users in the tenant.
+You grant the `Group.Read.All` scope to the service principal and grant consent on behalf of all users in the tenant.

 ```powershell
 $params = @{